Seeram-Meghana/seeram-meghana-main/README.md

 # seeram-meghana-main

-This is my main repoistory which will about the work I am doing
+This is my main repoistory which will about the work I am doing.

 ## HTML CSS JavaScript Projects